 Of course that lifestyle is a recipe for burnout.
 But I also started to feel like the constant motion wasn’t serving anyone.
 Doing anything and everything for my kids wasn’t doing them any favors.
 And it definitely wasn’t making me a happier parent.

 So, how did I start to pull back?
 For one thing I’d get down on the floor and play with my kids a lot less (you’re welcome knees).
 And then I started to practice saying, “no, thanks, you’ve got it!” when my kids asked me grab them a snack or find them socks.
-Before I knew it, I had time to actually sit on the couch once in a while and drink tea or a half a bottle of wine.
+Before I knew it, I had time to actually sit on the couch once in a while and drink tea or a glass of wine.
 I also took to rescheduling some after school activities for weekends, and I set limits on how many things they could sign up for.
 I told myself it was okay to feed them frozen food or leftovers sometimes.
 You could say I cut myself some slack, yes, but I also very intentionally settled into the idea of doing more for myself, which amounted to doing less for everyone else.
 And it didn’t make me feel guilty; it actually just made me feel like a complete person who was acknowledging her own needs, instead of an unpaid and very grumpy nanny/maid/driver.